 The council expanded their Confirm cloud-based solution to include street lighting and additional asset categories including bridges and council-owned properties.
-Now the majority of city assets utilised in waste collection, street cleansing, parks and cemeteries, road maintenance and road infrastructure (including lighting and structures) are managed through Confirm.
+Now the majority of city assets utilized in waste collection, street cleaning, parks and cemeteries, road maintenance and road infrastructure (including lighting and structures) are managed through Confirm.

-More than 250 council employees use Confirm, which houses asset inventory, inspection and maintenance data.
+More than 250 council employees use the software which houses asset inventory, condition and maintenance data.
 It holds records of both scheduled inspections and those conducted in reaction to complaints.
 It records defects uncovered in inspections and monitors the work orders resulting from those defects.
-It integrates with the council's customer relationship management (CRM) system to support more efficient responses to customer enquiries.
-And it offers the ability to analyse asset and performance data.
+It integrates with their customer relationship management (CRM) system to support more efficient responses to customer inquiries.
+And it offers the ability to analyze asset and performance data.

-Council staff use the Confirm Workzone module to allocate work orders and schedule crews to repair defects.
-For work crews, inspectors and other council representatives working offsite, the Confirm Connect module provides an efficient, two-way flow of asset information to and from mobile devices.
+Managers can use the software to allocate work orders and schedule crews to repair defects.
+For work crews, inspectors and other employees working offsite, the mobile app provides an efficient, two-way flow of asset information.
 Whether onsite or in the field, staff can view information on asset inventory, maintenance and performance through dashboards or a wide range of pre-built reports.
 "You can see key measures at a glance," explains Barwell.
 "And running the reports is easy; you don't have to be a specialist.